focs-lab/pldi25-sampling-timestamp/README.md

 # Artifacts for PLDI25 Paper "Efficient Timestamping for Sampling-based Race Detection"

-This artifact contains the experiment setup used for evaluating our work in improving the efficiency of data race detection through the use of the sampling timestamp proposed in our paper.
+This artifact contains the experiment setup used for evaluating our work in improving the efficiency of data race detectors through the use of the sampling timestamp proposed in our paper.

 In this experiment setup, LLVM is used to build MySQL with ThreadSanitizer, whose performance is then measured with [BenchBase](https://github.com/cmu-db/benchbase).
 All of the necessary programs and scripts have been packaged in a Docker container, so that any researcher who is interested to reproduce or extend this work can easily do so.